Module Catalogues

 Learning outcomes

-C Retrieve, understand and manage web-based knowledge and information related to pharmacy
+C Retrieve, understand and manage web-based and artificial intelligence-derived knowledge and information related to pharmacy

 E Use appropriate software for macromolecular visualization